 Experienced & Stable

 We believe that stability of an investment advisory team is the most often overlooked factor in long-term investment success.
 There are rewards to long-term investment thinking, but those rewards can only be realized with a stable advisory firm and team.
 The best investment advice is provided by an experienced consultant, in the context of a long-term relationship.
 For these reasons, we have designed our firm and consulting team to be among the most stable in the industry.

-Each of our client-facing consultants has at least 13 years of direct investment experience.
+Each of our client-facing consultants has at least 18 years of direct institutional investment advisory experience.
 We are 100% owned by our current employees, and our firm’s ownership is distributed broadly within the firm.
 Our ownership culture and governance mechanisms ensure that Sellwood will remain a viable partner to the clients we serve for years to come.

 The Sellwood Difference

 Good advice arises from thoughtful structure.
 Our absolute freedom from conflicts of interest means that we sit on the same side of the table as our clients, and that our recommendations or decisions are always designed to benefit the portfolio.
 We bring large-firm experience and expertise, while retaining the client service focus of a boutique.
 Each of our consultants has at least 18 years of experience advising institutional clients, and continuity of our consulting team is a critical core value at Sellwood, meaning we offer clients unmatched stability in their consultant relationships.
 And our advice to clients is advice worth taking: we hold ourselves to the fiduciary standard of care for 100% of the services we provide to 100% of our clients.

 We would be delighted to discuss Sellwood Consulting’s defined benefit plan capabilities with you directly.
 Please contact us to arrange an introductory meeting or call.